Rubrication: History

 Quite commonly the manuscript's initial scribe would provide notes to the rubricator in the form of annotations made in the margins of the text.
 Such notes were effectively indications to "rubricate here" or "add rubric".
 In many other cases, the initial scribe also held the position of rubricator, and so he applied rubrication as needed without the use of annotations.
 This is important, as a scribe's annotations to the rubricator can be used along with codicology to establish a manuscript's history, or provenance.

 Later medieval practitioners extended the practice of rubrication to include the use of other colors of ink besides red.
 Most often, alternative colors included blue and green.
 After the introduction of movable type printing, readers continued to expect rubrication, which might be done by hand, if there were few rubrics to add, or by a separate print using a red-ink form, later the normal method.
 The "great majority of incunables did not issue from the press in a finished state... hardly any incunable was considered 'finished' by its printer...", suggesting that hand rubrication provided a sense of legitimacy to the efforts of early printers and their works.
 This fact, the notion that something about hand written rubrication completes a printed work by attributing to it a sense of legitimacy and finality, is further supported by the fact that red ink "was not merely decorative... red's original function was to articulate the text by indicating such parts as headings that were so essential to the function of manuscripts that the printers had to deal with them in some way".

 With the introduction of the printing press from the late medieval period on, space before paragraphs was still left for rubricators to add a pilcrow by hand.
 However in some circumstances, rubricators could not draw fast enough for publishers' deadlines and books would often be sold with the beginnings of the paragraphs left blank.
 This is how the practice of indention before paragraphs was created.

+Book of the Dead, showing red ink for some hieroglyphs.